How Can I Become a Better Singer? | The Ultimate Guide to Singing

 2. Poor Performance Habits

-This may sound a bit repetitive in terms of some of the techniques we've already hit on, but you want to eliminate:
+This may sound a bit repetitive in terms of some of the techniques we've already hit on, but you want to eliminate the following:

 • Poor posture